 Knowing who else is out there is important for defining what makes you unique.
 You don't want to or need to copy your competitors, but understanding the landscape and looking for gaps is helpful.

-Recognizing legal marketing trends is also crucial for determining the best ways to stand out from other firms and capture the attention of more potential clients.
+Recognizing legal marketing trends is also crucial for determining the best ways to stand out from other firms and capture the attention of more potential clients — especially in your content marketing and ad copy.

 In this section of your marketing plan, consider your biggest competition and what they're doing well and what they're not doing well.
 This section can also be divided into three subsections.